Kyriosity/read-write/README+/software/docu/README+/design-record.md

 # Software &nbsp;&mdash;&nbsp; Design &nbsp;&mdash;&nbsp; Documentation

-[Quality code](../../QA/README+/code-quality.md) with profound and thoroughly categorized [names](../../design/names) must explain design brainchilds in intuitive manner.
++ ### [Quality code](../../QA/README+/code-quality.md) with profound and thoroughly categorized [names](../../design/names) must explain design brainchilds in intuitive manner.

-Liably written [design-defining-tests](../../design/drive/) must smoothly introduce them.
++ ### Liably written [design-defining-tests](../../design/drive/) must smoothly introduce them.
 And nothing is more suitable for reverse engineering (manual or automatic) than source code.

-<h2 align="center">.&nbsp;.&nbsp;.</h2>
+<h2 align="center">but &nbsp;.&nbsp;.&nbsp;.</h2>

-**The above-mentioned measures alone will gradually become tougher and steeper (until it hits the wall of the perfectionism exponent) and won't reveal remarkable design/architecture intentions.
+**The above-mentioned measures alone will gradually become tougher and steeper (until they hit the wall of the perfectionism exponent) and won't reveal remarkable design/architecture intentions.
 It's warped to unfold the big canvas of abstractions.**

-In reality, the code will be partly or greatly obscure and tests will lack clarity and both &thinsp;&mdash;&thinsp; seamless categorization.
+In reality, the code will be partly or greatly obscure, and tests will lack clarity and both &thinsp;&mdash;&thinsp; seamless categorization.
 Code prose and time will bury grand (no sarcasm intended) design decisions <mark>unless highlighted with a pen</mark>.

 Explorers may also overestimate weak decisions and search for deep meaning in shallow parts.